zhenkewu/CFRL/JOSS/paper.md

 # Conclusions

-`CFRL` is a Python library that enables counterfactually fair reinforcement learning through data preprocessing.
-It also provides tools to evaluate the value and CF level of a given policy.
+`CFRL` is a Python library that enables CF reinforcement learning through data preprocessing.
+It also provides tools to calculate the value and unfairness level of a given policy.
 To our knowledge, it is the first library to address CF problems in the context of RL.
-Nevertheless, despite this, `CFRL` also has a few limitations.
-For example, the current `CFRL` implementation requires every individual in the offline dataset to have the same number of time steps.
+The practical utility of `CFRL` can be further improved via extensions.
+First, the current `CFRL` implementation requires every individual in the offline dataset to have the same number of time steps.
 Extending the library to accommodate variable-length episodes can improve its flexibility and usefulness.
-Besides, `CFRL` could also be made more well-rounded by integrating the preprocessor with popular offline RL algorithm libraries such as `d3rlpy` [@d3rlpy], or by connecting the evaluation functions with established RL environment libraries such as `gym` [@towers2024gymnasium].
+Second, `CFRL` can further combine the preprocessor with popular offline RL algorithm libraries such as `d3rlpy` [@d3rlpy], or connect the evaluation functions with established RL environment libraries such as `gym` [@towers2024gymnasium].
+Third, generalization to non-additive counterfactual states reconstruction can make `CFRL` theoretically more versatile.
 We leave these extensions to future updates.

 <!-- # Acknowledgements